Get

 chocolate dachshund held on a leash

-Dachshunds are one of the most popular dog breeds and for good reason.
-They’re loyal, loving, and make great companions.
-But did you know that there’s a special type of Dachshund that’s extra sweet?
-That’s right, meet the chocolate Dachshund.
-These pups are absolutely adorable, and they get their unique color from a genetic variation that gives their fur a lustrous, deep, shade of brown.
-This chocolate color can be solid or paired with either tan or cream coloration.
+Dachshunds are one of the most popular breeds, and for good reason.
+They’re loyal and loving and make great companions.
+Chocolate Dachshunds are adorable dogs, and they get their unique color from a genetic variation that gives their fur a lustrous, deep shade of brown.
+Their chocolate color can be solid or paired with either tan or cream.
 These colors can appear as a dapple or as highlights on their points—on their muzzles, paws, and sometimes above the eyes and across their chests.

 Breed Overview